 Get to know the early warning signs!

-Early warning signs may help a person to feel more in control of their mood.
-Sometime people might feel that they may never see these signs.
-However getting a better understanding on what impacts on your mood may enable a person to put steps in place to manage this before it spirals out of control.
+Early warning signs may help you to feel more in control of you mood.
+Sometimes you might not be able to see these signs, however getting a better understanding on what impacts on your mood may enable you to put steps in place to manage this before it spirals out of control.

-You could try to start considering how to change this by planning to spend more time downstairs with family and friends.
-Or setting a time limit on how long you can spend alone in your room.
+You could try to start considering how to change this by planning to spend more time downstairs with family and friends, or setting a time limit on how long you spend alone in your room.

-Some people may associate these feelings with typical teenage hormones – this may be the case sometimes!
-But if this occurs more frequently it’s important to reflect on any changes that have occurred in your life.
-Have a look at what you did before to help improve your mood.
+You might associate these feelings with typical teenage hormones, and this may be the case sometimes, but if this occurs more frequently, it’s important to reflect on any changes that have happened in your life which could be making you feel this way.

 3. Reflect on what makes you happy.

-Getting some help around improving your wellbeing.
-You could do this by talking to your GP, Public Health Nurse (School Nurse) or accessing online support through Kooth.
+Getting some help and support around improving your wellbeing.
+You could do this by talking to your GP, school nurse or accessing online support through the likes of Kooth.

 how to get help